PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/arrays.md

 // equivalent to
 int v5[] = { 1, 2, 3, 4 , 0, 0, 0, 0 };
 ```
 There is no built-in copy operation for arrays.
-You cannot initialize one array with another (not even of exactly the same type), and there is no array assignment:
+You cannot initialize one array with another (not even of the same type), and there is no array assignment:

 ```{code-block} c++
 int v6[8] = v5; // error : can’t copy an array (cannot assign an int* to an array) v6 = v5; // error : no array assignment
 ```

 Similarly, you can’t pass arrays by value.
-When you need assignment to a collection of objects, use a vector, an array, or valarray  instead.
+When you need assignment to a collection of objects, use a `vector`, an `array`, or a `valarray` instead.
 An array of characters can be conveniently initialized by a string literal.

 The C++ built-in array is an inherently low-level facility that should primarily be used inside the implementation of higher-level, better-behaved, data structures, such as the standard-library vector or array.